 Family Systemic Intervention

 The Family Systemic intervention method acknowledges that addiction impacts the entire family unit, so it involves the addict and family from the outset.
 There is no surprise meeting that could catch an individual off guard or make them defensive.
-First, family members agree that they need to get their loved one into treatment.
+First, a family must agree as a unit that they need to get their loved one into treatment.
 Then, they can meet with a professional interventionist for advice on doing so.

 The struggling individual is invited to attend every meeting, and the whole family discusses how SUD has affected them individually.
 This intervention may require several sessions.
 The goal is to convince the person with addiction that professional help is sorely needed.

 At the end of the sessions, both the addict and the family begin some type of treatment together.
 Families attend family therapy sessions while the addict enters into a rehab facility or program.
 Everyone involved works together to bring healing to the family as a whole.

 A Relational Intervention Sequence for Engagement (ARISE) also gives families the chance to have an active part in their loved one’s recovery in New Jersey.
 It also helps everyone involved heal and cultivates more productive behavioral patterns.
 It promotes a holistic approach to encompass a person’s physical, mental, emotional, and spiritual needs.
 The person with addiction is invited to participate in ARISE interventions from the start to impart a sense of control over their situation.

 In this method, the person who needs help is called a Person of Concern (PoC).
 Anyone who wishes to be included in the intervention process is called a Concerned Other.
 The group of active Concerned Others forms an Intervention Network.

 A certified ARISE substance abuse interventionist in New Jersey moderates an ARISE intervention, but family involvement is integral to the process for maximum benefit.
 ARISE uses a Family Invitational Intervention and Family Motivation to Change to facilitate communication.
 During sessions, family members learn practical ways to support their loved one in recovery.